MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/dataverse-accelerator.md

 Simply play the Dataverse Accelerator app in any environment where it's installed.

-The app is available in all new environments automatically, but you can also [install it](./dataverse-accelerator.md#installation-instructions) in environments without it.
+The app is automatically available in all new Microsoft Dataverse environments, but you can also [manually install it](./dataverse-accelerator.md#installation-instructions) in existing Dataverse environments.

 ### Prerequisites to run the Dataverse Accelerator